 Principal photography for September started in late October, 1986, and the production shoot wasn’t completed until about eight months later, in June, 1987.
 Mia Farrow knew Dean Paul Martin well and after completing the (original) shooting schedule for September with Woody, principal photography for their next film, Another Woman, wouldn’t begin until summer.
 Mia Farrow would have ample opportunity to console the man she says later she ‘never split-up with’ and this is where things get weird.
 Woody decides in April, 1987 to reshoot the entire film, however this time his script dramatizes the mother-daughter relationship in far starker terms with an undoubtedly strange twist that wasn’t in the first version of September: the plot point that references the Stompanato killing.

-Now, beyond being the spitting image of the Chairman of the Board, both Ronan Farrow’s mother, Mia and his considered father, Woody, have all but said that he’s Frank Sinatra’s son.
+Now, beyond being the spitting image of ‘Ol Blue Eyes, both Ronan Farrow’s mother, Mia and his considered father, Woody, have all but said that he’s Frank Sinatra’s son.
 Mia stated in a 2013 Vanity Fair article that Sinatra might ‘possibly’ be Ronan’s father and in October, 2013, after the rumor became a meme, Ronan Farrow joked on Twitter, ‘Listen, we’re all *possibly* Frank Sinatra’s son.’
 Not me!
 Ronan has steadfastly refused to discuss DNA, saying, “Woody Allen, legally, ethically, personally was absolutely a father in our family.”
-Sinatra’s fourth and final wife Barbara, understandably, called the suggestion that her husband fathered Farrow ‘a bunch of junk’ at the time, yet Frank’s own daughter Nancy Sinatra said in the same article that, “He is a big part of us, and we are blessed to have him in our lives.”
+Sinatra’s fourth and final wife Barbara, understandably, called the suggestion that her husband fathered Farrow ‘A bunch of junk’ at the time, yet Frank’s own daughter Nancy Sinatra said in the same article that, “He is a big part of us, and we are blessed to have him in our lives.”
 In a 2015 CBS Sunday Morning interview, however, Nancy Sinatra denied that Farrow was her half-brother, Nancy is Frank’s first born with his first wife Nancy Barbato, whom Frank divorced on Valentine’s Day in 1950.
-She sang the hit These Boots Are Made For Walkin (1966), yet she walked back her Vanity Fair statement in 2015:
+Nancy sang the hit These Boots Are Made For Walkin (1966), yet she walked back her Vanity Fair statement in 2015:

 I got cranky with Mia because she knew better, you know, she really did.
 But she was making a joke!
 And it was taken very serious and was just silly, stupid.